What to do in Jindabyne this Summer

-Jindabyne has numerous exciting activities both in summer and winter.
-These outdoor activities do not stop when winter is gone.
+Jindabyne and Thredbo have numerous activities both in summer and winter no matter if you want to adventure or just relax and take in the scenery.
+Outdoor activities do not stop when winter is gone.
 During summer, Jindabyne offers something for everyone.
-There are plenty of Jindabyne activities to choose from and they include mountain biking, swimming, walking, golfing and fishing, among others.
-There are several activities you can do in Jindabyne during summer.
-They include:
+There are plenty to choose from and they include mountain and road biking, swimming, walking, golfing and fishing, among others.

 Read moreFishing

-Fly-fishing is a great summer activity in Jindabyne.
-If you want to have fun, all you need to do is wet your fishing line and head to the pristine waters of Jindabyne River.
-The Jindabyne River is home to hundreds of fresh and tasty touts.
+Fly fishing is both a relaxing and challenging experience on the pristine Thredbo River.
+The Thredbo River is home to hundreds of fresh and tasty touts.
 Don’t worry if you don’t know how to fish.
 There are several establishments which provide fishing lessons and equipment to all people, regardless of the level of their fishing skills.
-Other than River Jindabyne, you can also fish in Lake Jindabyne, a fisherman’s heaven located 30 minutes away from Jindabyne.
+Other than River fishing, you can also fish in Lake Jindabyne, a fisherman’s heaven located 30 minutes away from Jindabyne.
 The lake is an ideal location for fishing trout.
 The annual Snowy Mountains Trout Festival is also held on Lake Jindabyne.

 All anglers are required to have Fishing Licenses if they intend to fish in the streams, lakes or rivers in the Snowy Mountains.
 The licenses are available at Jindabyne Sports.

-Jindabyne is among the leading mountain biking destinations in Australia.
-Jindabyne has different types of trails to suit different bikers, several mountain biking lessons, tours and clinics as well as a beautiful alpine village.
+Thredbo is a bit of a mecca for mountain biking and hosts several championships throughout the summer season.
+It has different types of trails to suit different bikers, several mountain biking lessons, tours and clinics all around the beautiful alpine village.
 Additionally, it has an unrivalled chairlift access and is home to the highest mountain range in Australia.
 These factors combine to give you a unique biking experience.
 You can use your own equipment or hire everything from vendors in Jindabyne.
 The village riding and easy trail is open for all bikers.
 However, if you want an adrenaline rush, you should go uphill through Kosciuszko Express and then go downhill through the Jindabyne Downhill trail or the Flow Trail.

-For those who are new to biking on the Flow or Downhill Trail, they must take an initiation or introduction clinic.
-The clinic involves a general introduction to biking in Jindabyne, bike inspection and safety briefing.
+For those who are new to biking on the Flow or Downhill Trail in Thredbo, they must take an initiation or introduction clinic.
+The clinic involves a general introduction to biking,bike inspection and safety briefing.
 You will also learn basic and technical bike handling skills related to gravity riding, and how to use the trail and chairlift access.
 During this session, you will be provided with a lift ticket, full body armor, full-face helmet and a front suspension bike.

 Walking

 There is no better way to experience the magic of Australia’s Alpine region than by foot.
-Jindabyne and the surrounding regions are home to unique landscapes with amazing views.
-You can opt for a self-guided walk or a guided walk.
+Jindabyne, Thredbo and the surrounding regions are home to unique landscapes with amazing views.
+You can opt for a self-guided walk or a guided walk at Thredbo Resort.
 With a guided walk, you will be guided by a knowledgeable and friendly team.
-A self-guided walk enables you to explore and experience Jindabyne at your own pace.
+A self-guided walk enables you to explore and experience the Snowy Mountains at your own pace.
 There are a series of maps which guide you as you take the self-guided walks.
-These maps are available at the Jindabyne Sports and Jindabyne Visitor information Center.
+These maps are available at the Thredbo Sports and Jindabyne Visitor information Center/National Parks Centre.

 The Summit Walk takes you to Mt Kosciuszko, the highest peak in Australia at 2228 meters above sea level.
 During the walk, you will explore the head waters of Snowy River, wonderful 360 degree views of the area and unique animals and plants.
 The Summit Walk is 13kms long and it can take about 5hours.
 You should carry water and lunch because they are no refreshments along the trail.